A framework for diffuseness evaluation using a tight-frame microphone array configuration: Results and discussion

 \subsection{Case~2: Linearity of diffuseness in plane-wave and diffuse mixture}

 Next, a mixture of a narrow beam and an isotropic diffuse field was simulated by varying the energy ratio $\eta$ between beam and diffuse components.

 Figure~\ref{fig:psi_ratio} shows the results of the COMEDIE-based diffuseness index, $\Psi_{\mathrm{COM}}$, for the {\bs TF24} system.
-Although slight fluctuations can be observed in the high-frequency range, the results closely follow the theoretical value of $1 - \eta$ from the low to mid frequencies.
+The results closely follow the theoretical value of $1 - \eta$ from the low to mid frequencies.
 All indices exhibit an approximately linear relationship, and the correlation between $1 - \eta$ and the diffuseness estimated in each frequency band is very high.
 Because the indices are therefore difficult to distinguish in direct comparison, we quantified their deviation more explicitly by calculating the absolute difference between the diffuseness value and $1 - \eta$, and taking the maximum of this difference for each index.
-The results are shown in Fig.~\ref{fig:ratio_error}.

-In Fig.~\ref{fig:ratio_error}, the results obtained using the intensity/energy (I/E)-based indices are shown as solid lines, while those based on the eigenvalue methods---particularly COMEDIE---are shown as dashed lines.
-The eigenvalue-based results show only small deviations across all frequency bands.
-A similar tendency to that seen in Figs.~\ref{fig:Psi_IE_AVE} and \ref{fig:angle_error} is observed for the {\bs Afmt} system, especially in the I/E-based indices, indicating that the frequency range with small estimation error is relatively narrow.
-In contrast, even for {\bs Afmt}, the indices derived from the eigenvalues of the velocity covariance matrix exhibit comparatively small errors.